R3nzTheCodeGOD/R3nzSkin/README.md

 - Automatic skins database update.
 - Support for spectator mode.
 - Change skins anytime and unlimited times in single game.
+- Supports all Popular languages ​​in the world.
 - In-game configuration with <a href="https://github.com/ocornut/imgui">ImGui</a>.
-- <a href="https://github.com/nlohmann/json">JSON</a> based configuration saving & loading.
+- <a href="https://github.com/nlohmann/json">JSON</a> based configuration saving & loading

 # Building
 1. Clone the source with `git clone --recursive https://github.com/R3nzTheCodeGOD/R3nzSkin.git`